 Nowadays, 92% of consumers use Google search before making a purchase decision.
 That means that the first thing a potential customer will see is a Google review.
 Because of this, we all have a responsibility to make sure that these reviews are as accurate as possible.

-If you’re a business owner who wants to improve online reputation and remove a Google review on your business page, let’s start off with some bad news and good news.
+If you’re a business owner who wants to improve online reputation and remove a Google review on your business page, let’s start off with a bit of bad news and then some really good news.

-Bad News: There is no way you can delete a Google review.
+Bad News: As a business owner there is no way you can delete a Google review.

-No matter how mad you are about a review, there’s no button you can press to instantly get rid of it.
-But here’s who can do something about it:
+No matter how upset you are about a negative review, there’s no button you can press to instantly get rid of it.
+But here’s who you can reach out to:

 Though you can’t delete reviews, you can still reach out to the people who can.
 This guide will show you how to limit the damage that negative reviews can do to your brand.